Coverage is subject to the specific terms of the member’s benefit plan.

 Federal Employee Program members (FEP) should check with their Retail Pharmacy Program to determine if prior approval is required by calling the Retail Pharmacy Program at 1-800-624-5060 (TTY: 1-800-624-5077).
 FEP members can also obtain the list through the www.fepblue.org website.

-Collagenase clostridium histolyticum (e.g. Xiaflex®) may be considered medically necessary for ANY ONE of the following indications and their respective criteria listed below:
+Collagenase clostridium histolyticum (Xiaflex) may be considered medically necessary for the treatment of Dupuytren's contracture when the following are met:

-Treatment of Dupuytren’s contracture consists of an injection of collagenase into a palpable Dupuytren's cord with a contracture of a metacarpophalangeal (MP) joint or a proximal interphalangeal (PIP) joint.
-Patients may be eligible for the following treatment:
+- Injection of collagenase clostridium histolyticum (Xiaflex) into a palpable Dupuytren's cord with a contracture of a metacarpophalangeal (MP) joint or a proximal interphalangeal (PIP) joint; and

-Note: *Collagenase clostridium histolyticum injections for Dupuytren's contracture should be administered by a healthcare provider experienced in injection procedures of the hand and certified in the *Xiaflex Risk Evaluation and Mitigation Strategy (REMS) Program.
-A copy of the REMS certification must be attached to the claim.
+Note: *Collagenase clostridium histolyticum (Xiaflex) injections for Dupuytren's contracture should be administered by a healthcare provider experienced in injection procedures of the hand and certified in the *Xiaflex Risk Evaluation and Mitigation Strategy (REMS) Program.

 Collagenase clostridium histolyticum (Xiaflex) and related procedures is considered experimental/investigational for all other indications and therefore non-covered.
 Scientific evidence does not support its use for any other indications.